benrady/specific/README.md

         (is (conforming sample/flip-two 1 ::number)))))
 ```

-`conforming` works with mocks, stubs, and spies.
+The conforming matcher works with mocks, stubs, and spies.
 You can use any spec that you want to verify the arguments: Either ones declared in the test or specs in another namespace, like the ones that are used in the code under test.

 ### Generator Overrides